Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

 Spider mite eggs are tiny, oval-shaped, and usually pale in color (white, yellow, or green).

-They are often found on the underside of plant leaves in small clusters.
+They are often found in small clusters on the underside of leaves.

-Spider mites can come into your home a few different ways:
+Spider mites can come into your home in a few different ways:

-- Bringing a new plant home – it doesn’t matter where you get it from, any new plant has the potential to have spider mites
+- New houseplants – it doesn’t matter where you get it from, any new plant has the potential to have spider mites

 - Using unsterile potting soil when you repot your plants